 Multiplication is more abstract than addition and subtraction.
 It’s a lot harder to recognise in everyday situations as well as in math problems.

-To help introduce students to multiplication many syllabus document, rightly, extend additive thinking into repeated addition and grouping to help make the transition into multiplicative thinking.
+To help introduce students to multiplication many syllabus documents, rightly, extend additive thinking into repeated addition and grouping to help make the transition into multiplicative thinking.

 Once comfortable, students need to quickly advance into learning multiplicative understanding.
 This can be achieved by linking repeated addition and the grouping understanding to the Array model.